Ryerson Station State Park: Recreation

 There is a camping facility on a ridge overlooking the park.
-There are 48 sites for tents and travel trailers, with flush toilets and warm showers at the camp site, plus some sites with electricity.
+There are 48 sites for tents and travel trailers, with flush toilets, warm showers at the camp site, plus some sites with electricity.
 Group tenting is permitted in the large group tenting area.
 Two wooden cottages are available for rent.
 The cottages have electric lights and outlets as well as double and single bunks that sleep up to five, wooden floors, windows, skylights, a porch, fire ring, and picnic table.

 Over 275 picnic tables are available for use on the ground of Ryerson Station State Park.
-The park also has five pavilions.
-There is a small playground in the main picnic area.
+The park also has five pavilions and a small playground in the main picnic area.

 Hunting is permitted in 1000 acre of Ryerson Station State Park.
 Hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.
 The common game species are ruffed grouse, eastern gray squirrels, wild turkey and white-tailed deer.
 The hunting of groundhogs is prohibited.

 Duke Lake had been stocked by the Pennsylvania Fish and Boat Commission with trout in the spring and again in the fall.
 Non-powered and electric powered boats with current registration from any state and having a launching or mooring permit from the Pennsylvania Fish and Boat Commission had been permitted onto the waters of the lake.
 Gasoline powered boats were prohibited.

 In July 2005, Duke Lake was drawn down due to concerns about the structural integrity of the dam across the North Fork of the Dunkard Fork of Wheeling Creek.
-As of March 2012, the lake bed remains dry.
+As of November 2024, the lake bed remains dry.

 Structural cracks in the Duke Lake Dam are reported to be the result of longwall mining.

 The dam had been scheduled to be rebuilt by 2017 in a deal with Consol Energy that allowed the company to refrain from admitting fault for the original damage, continue mining under the park, and begin drilling for natural gas under the park in the future.
 However, due to the ground's mining-related instability, the rebuild was abandoned in 2015.

 The swimming pool is open from 11:00 am until 7:00 pm beginning Memorial Day weekend and ending Labor Day weekend.
 The park has 11 mi of hiking trails.
 The trails pass through several different habitats, mature forests, evergreen plantations, wet valley bottoms and fields.

 The snow-covered slopes of the park are opened to sledding and tobogganing when the weather permits.
-Duke Lake is open for ice fishing and ice skating.
-Fish and skate at your own risk as the thickness of the ice is not monitored by the park staff.
 Cross-country skiing and snowmobiling are permitted on some of the hiking trails.

 Nearby state parks

-The following state park is within 32 mi of Ryerson Station State Park:
+The nearest state park is within 32 mi of Ryerson Station State Park: